Help! Do I Have a Cold, the Flu, or COVID-19?

 Regardless of whether you have a cold, the flu, or COVID, it’s a good idea to mask if you have any symptoms so that you can reduce the spread of illness to your family and the community.

 Whether you need testing or treatment, the providers at Duly Health and Care are here.
-Schedule an in-office or video visit appointment with a primary care provider online to discuss next steps and to get an order for a COVID test.
-An order is required prior to visiting any of our testing locations.
+Schedule an in-office or video visit appointment with a primary care provider online to discuss next steps and to get an order for an influenza or COVID test.

-As soon as you’re better, make sure that you’re up to date on your flu shot and COVID vaccines so that you can protect yourself — and help protect others — in the future.
+As soon as you’re better, make sure that you’re up to date on your annual flu shot so that you can protect yourself — and help protect others — in the future.

 Health Topics: